pymeasure/leco-protocol/network-structure.md

 The Local Message Transport only works within a Node _and_ within a process.
 Local Message Transport options include queues between threads/processes and zeromq inproc.
 :::{admonition} Warning
-LMT details are still notional and not to be relied upon this will be fleshed out at a later date.
+LMT details are still notional and not to be relied upon, this will be fleshed out at a later date.
 The list of LMT options is not definitive yet.
 :::